Sonnykimee/SQLiteLib/README.md

 Using `getInt(column name)`, or `getInt(column index)` method, you can get the the current item's that is stored in the specified column as an intger type.
 You can also use `getFloat(column)`, `getDouble(column)`, getString(column), and getBool(column). **Note that there actually is no Boolean in SQLite.
 In SQLite, Boolean is an Integer.
 The program understands the keywords True and False but they are simply placeholders for 1 and 0.**

 FYI, you should not assume that the data will always be ordered unless you specify.
-Returning any of Sonny-Tonny-Ronny, Tonny-Sonny-Ronny, Ronny-Tonny-Sonny for "SELECT * FROM PERSON" statement are not wrong!
+Means returning any of Sonny-Tonny-Ronny, Tonny-Sonny-Ronny, Ronny-Tonny-Sonny for "SELECT * FROM PERSON" statement is practically not wrong!
 Read about [ORDER BY](https://www.sqlitetutorial.net/sqlite-order-by/) SQL command to learn how to specify the order of the data.

 #### 2. Using fetch() ####
 `fetch()`